Riimu/Kit-BaseConversion/README.md

-# Rose Number Base Conversion Library #
+# Library for number base conversion of positive integers of arbitrary size #

-Not yet release quality.
+The NumberConversion package contains class that